ninenines/cowboy/README.md

 ---------------

 Cowboy can be started and stopped like any other application.
-However, the Cowboy application do not start any listener, those must be started manually.
+However, the Cowboy application does not start any listener, those must be started manually.

 A listener is a special kind of supervisor that handles a pool of acceptor processes.
 It also manages all its associated request processes.
 This allows